UmangAj/Language-Identification-Model/README.md

 ## Technologies Used
 - Python
 - Streamlit
-- Scikit-learn / TensorFlow / Any other ML library used
+- Scikit-learn / Any other ML library used
 - NLP techniques for language detection